adityajain15/cincityApp/post.md

 # Sandbox

 Time to get your hands dirty in the sandbox!
-You can play around with different settings to turn different genres on/off or search for your favorite movie.
-You can also click a movie to view some more information about it.
+You can zoom into the visualization to get a more granular view of the clusters.
+You can also play around with different settings to turn different genres on/off or search for your favorite movie.
+You can now also click on a movie to view more information about it and see more movies by the same director (depicted by lines)

+# Afterword

 # Footer